Fact sheet: Changes to assessments and allocations, and flexible funding

 From 1 April 2026, the purchasing guidelines, including the March 2024 changes, will be removed.

-People already using flexible funding will be allocated a budget.
-This budget will be in place until the disabled person’s reassessment, and their supports are reviewed.
+If you are already using flexible funding, you will be allocated a budget.
+This budget will be in place until your next reassessment.

 Flexible budgets will be reallocated based on how much the person has spent in the past (between June 2023 – June 2025).